 Snacks and Desserts

 This was by far my biggest struggle.
 I was in the habit that every time my kids took a nap or went to bed at night I would break out the junk food!
 I always had a stash of the good candy hidden for stressful days (ahmm moments throughout every day).

 I’ve replaced chips with fruit, almonds, and cashews.
 I still desperately miss BBQ chips.

-One of my new favorite snacks is 3 Ingredient Energy Bars from The Kitchn.
+One of my new favorite snacks is 3 Ingredient Energy Bars from The Kitchen.
 These are made from dates, dried fruit, and almonds.
-She used dried cherries so that is what I used and I highly recommend that combination.
+She used dried cherries, so that is what I used, and I highly recommend that combination.

 For dessert, I often make this Chocolate Orange Avocado Pudding from Food Doodles.
 At first, I really wasn’t that crazy about it, but I found I kept making it over and over again.
 Once I became more sensitive to sugar this tasted much better.
 I always add fresh fruit and almond slivers to this pudding.
 I usually make this once a week now.

 I’m still super new at this whole Paleo thing and I would love to hear from you in the comments.
-Are you on a Paleo diet?
-Have you ever considered Paleo?
-What are your favorite recipes?
+What are your favorite paleo recipes?

 We would love to connect with you, so please remember to ‘Pin It’ so you can come back to this post and follow us on Pinterest to get our latest project pins.